mvpoirier/mvpoirier.github.io/portfolio.md

 <h1 style="background-color:#1c4587;color:White;" align="center">Teaching Philosophy</h1>

+#### As an international educator...
+- I value the pastoral role that teachers have in the day-to-day lives of our students

 #### As a physics teacher...
 - I value having students [make their thinking visible](https://pz.harvard.edu/thinking-routines)
 - I value how students *arrive* at the final answer: the journey vs. the destination